 When does filing my Indian income tax return become mandatory?

-The question of whether you should file your Indian income tax return or not is irrespective of you being an NRI or not.
+The question of whether you should file your Indian income tax return or not is irrespective of whether you are an NRI or not.
 If you have lived in the U.S. long enough to be considered an NRI but still have income coming from India, you are required to file your Indian income tax return when your income exceeds the basic exemption limit.
 As an NRI, filing your income tax return in India is mandatory in the following cases:

 The total of your taxable income from all sources goes above the basic exemption limit of Rs 2.5 lakh.

-You have either long term capital gain (LTCG) or short term capital gain (STCG) from selling your investments or assets in India, even if your income goes below the exemption limit.
+You have either long-term capital gain (LTCG) or short-term capital gain (STCG) from selling your investments or assets in India, even if your income goes below the exemption limit.